NoahDavey/100-days-of-code/log/r1-log.md

 Managed to get coingecko setup today so that i am able to retreive coin price data for each asset in my binance portfolio and store that alongside it in the db.
 Tomorrow i would like to improve this slightly by getting multiple coin prices in one call rather than individual ones.
 This will help reduce rate limiting issues early on.
 Though i imagine it will still be a problem...

 ### R1D66
+Was working on the bulk getting of price data from coingecko today.
+Though struggled to make progress as i ran into a roadblock when trying to identify the assetInfo from the database for each balance object returned from binance.
+Not the biggest issue in the world.
+But i wonder if it is a sign of some key architechture decisions i will need to make...
+Also making a note that the balance service should probably call an 'exchangeIntegrationService' or similar which would get all integrated exchange data in a consistent format

 ### R1D67
 ### R1D68
 ### R1D69